TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ## [Exploring infeasibility](@id infeasible)

-If your model is infeasible:
+If your model is infeasible, you can try exploring the infeasibility with [JuMP.compute_conflict!](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.compute_conflict!) and [JuMP.copy_conflict](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.copy_conflict).
+Use `energy_problem.model` for the model argument.
+For instance:

 ```julia
 if energy_problem.termination_status == INFEASIBLE